Frequently Asked Questions

-For good cause, not to exceed a total of six hours, up to three hours of course requirements in each of the three categories listed above may be waived by the board, but only if the applicant has met the 150-hour education requirement and can provide satisfactory verification that he or she has otherwise met the course requirement.
+- (h) Not to exceed a total of six hours, up to three hours of course requirements specified in paragraph (a)(1), (a)(2), or (a)(3) may be waived by the board, for good cause and upon receipt of satisfactory verification that the applicant has otherwise met the requirements.

 Is it true that the Board may waive some of the required courses?